This course will run from the beginning of October to the mid/end of November. The final exam will be held in November.

 The main objective of the course is to introduce the student to the field of child development and how the conditions of childhood affect the individual child, and how it may impact later generations and society at large.
-The course addresses how the concept of childhood, of caring and rearing are distinctly constituted in various cultural contexts, and as such includes variations in what is understood as adverse and favorable childhood experiences.
-The course intends to foster open mindedness, cultural awareness, and critical thinking, and reflectiveness about the structural, environmental and ideological contexts of childhood.
+The course addresses how the concept of childhood, of caring and rearing, are distinctly constituted in various cultural contexts, and as such includes variations in what is understood as adverse and favourable childhood experiences.
+The course intends to foster open-mindedness, cultural awareness, and critical thinking, and reflectiveness about the structural, environmental and ideological contexts of childhood.
 The topics of the course are related to moral philosophy and ethics.

 - Human development and childhood trauma and adversity

 - Reflection on social and cultural plurality and intercultural communication